 - M – Determine general market direction (CANSLIM stocks perform well in bull markets)

-Then, they would hand pick the best 10 to 15 stocks for the “LEADERS” list for position trading with specific buy price range.
+Then, they would hand-pick the best 10 to 15 stocks for the “LEADERS” list for position trading with a specific buy price range.

 Okay, what is position trading?

 That means you find a stock that is about to go on an uptrend in the medium term, and get in at the start of the trend and get out when the trend peaks.

 Generally, you hold your stocks for at least days or even weeks or months, depending on how long the trend lasts.

 Now, how do they identify the trend and decide what is the proper buy point?

 As you can see from the annotation on the weekly chart of a “LEADER” stock, they identify possible bullish breakout patterns using support & resistance levels and also indicators such as moving averages.

 Generally, they divide the “trend” into 3 stages.

 The first stage usually has the least risk because the trend has the highest probability of success at this point in time.

 The “Buy” signal is triggered when the stock is coming out of a base formation and moves above the 10-week moving average.